-Does a hands-on outdoor job interest you?
 Are you comfortable working with heavy objects and mixing and laying concrete?
-Then, you might consider working as a concreter in Australia.
+If yes, consider working as a concreter in Australia.

 Concreters are trained workers who use concrete bricks to build robust building structures.
-They operate a variety of manual and automated tools to level off, smoothen, and seal concrete surfaces for a finished look.
+They use manual and automated tools to level off, smoothen, and seal concrete surfaces for a finished look.

-You don’t need any formal education to work as a concreter.
-Completing a Certificate III in Concreting at TAFE or RTO and obtaining a CIC card, is a great way to begin your career journey in this industry.
+You don't need any formal education to work as a concreter.
+However, completing a Certificate III in Concreting at TAFE or RTO and obtaining a CIC card is a great way to begin your career journey in this industry.
 Alternatively, you can complete a traineeship or an apprenticeship with an employer within your area.

 1. What Is A Concreter?

-Qualified concreters are skilled workers who use automated machinery, and hand tools to create durable and robust commercial and residential structures that include roadways, paths, bridges, and buildings.
+Qualified concreters are skilled workers who use automated machinery and hand tools to create robust commercial and residential structures, including roadways, paths, bridges, and buildings.

-They are majorly involved in assembling building elements, laying the foundation, installing formwork, doing concreting work, strengthening work, and providing solutions to practical issues that relate to building and construction works.
+Concreters do the following: assembling building elements, laying the foundation, installing formwork, doing concreting work, strengthening work, and providing solutions to practical issues relating to building and construction works.

 Concreters perform a wide range of tasks and duties while working in the construction industry, including infrastructure and commercial or residential buildings: